IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God writes our biography before we’re born
 * ?!
 Foreknowledge reflects, not dictates, our choices
 * ?!
 Foreknowledge does not remove free will
-  * e.g., Joviette knows I will freely choose chocolate
+  * e.g., My friends know I will freely choose chocolate

 ---